ettore9x9/RT1_assignment2/README.md

 ##### User Interface

->The interface of the keyboard_pilot_node started from the teleop_twist_keyboard (https://github.com/methylDragon/teleop_twist_keyboard_cpp.git "teleop_twist_keyboard_cpp"), it allows to refresh the same line printing each time the console receives an input.
+>The interface of the keyboard_pilot_node started from the teleop_twist_keyboard ([teleop_twist_keyboard_cpp]https://github.com/methylDragon/teleop_twist_keyboard_cpp.git), it allows to refresh the same line printing each time the console receives an input.

 ### Global view